 In this article, we’ll cover:

-Digital evidence can be found on computers, hard drives, mobile phones, on the cloud, in apps, and any device that stores electronic information.
+Digital evidence can be found on computers, hard drives, mobile phones, in the cloud, in apps, and on any device that stores electronic information.

 At its core, digital evidence is about presenting the digital footprint of electronic crimes such as fraud, data breaches, and unauthorized sharing of information.